 Seymour boarders have a clearly defined routine that also accommodates personal pursuits.
 Boarders do homework (Prep) at set times in the evenings, working in their own rooms under staff supervision and with the assistance of tutors.

-The Boarding House is an active environment with girls regularly enjoying Colour Runs or runs through the Adelaide Hills.
-Other activities include outings to the Central Market, craft markets, the beach, Bounce, the cinema and the theatre.
-Regular activities also occur with other boarding schools.
+The Boarding House is an active environment with girls regularly enjoying walks through the Adelaide Hills, outings to the Central Market, craft markets, the beach, Bounce, the cinema and the theatre.

 Year 12 students are allocated a private room, while younger students live in shared bedrooms, generally on a twin-share basis.
 Rooms and roommates are changed each term.
 Changing rooms is important, as it builds new social connections, resilience and tolerance, as well as promotes diversity.
 These are the core values in the Boarding House.